 Upskilling in hospitality used to involve a lot of time and money – going to expensive multi-day skills seminars, or having to find time at work to ask for (or give) guidance.
 It’s 2020, and hospitality was outgrowing these types of training avenues anyway – but with the COVID-19 lockdowns, in-person training is all but impossible.

 Online training is not only fun, useful, and engaging, it’s clearly the most sensible training solution available.
-And thanks to Typsy’s COVID Support Plan, everyone can now access this incredible resource for free.

 1. Video training is an incredibly effective way to learn